AntonioDehesa/tilop/README.md

 ### Sources:
 * Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

+## Day 158: March 10 2022
+### Today's progress:

+Completed one more lesson, about tuples, in the data course.

+### Sources:
+* Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla